andepraveenofficial/TargetInterview/03 Theory/01 Client/05 React JS/ReactJS.md

    - Redirect

 ##### BrowserRouter
- To add routing wrapping all the components with `BrowserRouter`.
+ To add routing, wrapping all the components with `BrowserRouter`.

 ##### Switch
  The `Switch` Component will only render's the first route that matches the path.
 If no path matches, it renders the NotFound component.